-Self-isolation and social distancing have given us a taste of a different way of living and working, in stark contrast to the life we were used to.
+Self-isolation, social distancing and lockdown have given us a taste of a different way of living and working.

 How financial brands can stay relevant in the new normal

-Those financial brands that don’t embrace this digital connectivity will see their customers leave them for someone else that does.
+Customer-centric digital services are soon going to be the norm.
+Financial brands that don’t embrace this connectivity will see their customers leave them for someone else that does.

-It’s also important to note that, if your first point of contact with a client is digital rather than virtual, this digital experience has to convey all of the same brand values and qualities that a visit to your office would.
+It’s important to note that, when your first point of contact with a client is digital, this digital experience has to convey all of the same brand values and qualities that a visit to your office would.
 Brand trust is more important now than ever.
-Establishing this trust through a virtual communication is a different art to creating it in person, but an equally valuable one.
+Establishing this trust through virtual communications is a skill financial brands will need to master.

 One silver lining of the pandemic is the welcome relief it has given to the environment.
 People’s eyes have been opened to the waste of time and natural resources that they, and the companies they support, are guilty of causing.